2018–19 Copa del Rey: Final phase

 The draw for the Round of 32 was held on 19 October 2018 at La Ciudad del Fútbol, Las Rozas de Madrid.
 In this round, all La Liga teams entered the competition.

 Round of 32 pairings were as follows: the six remaining teams participating in the 2018–19 Segunda División B and Tercera División faced the four 2018–19 La Liga teams which qualified for the UEFA Champions League and two of the three teams which qualified for the Europa League.
 The six remaining teams participating in Segunda División faced the last Europa League team not drawn previously and other La Liga teams.
 The remaining teams faced each other.
 In matches involving teams from different league tiers, the team in the lower tier played the first leg at home.
-This rule was also be applied in the Round of 16, but not for the quarter-finals and semi-finals, in which the order of legs was based on the luck of the draw.
+This rule was also applied in the Round of 16, but not for the quarter-finals and semi-finals, in which the order of legs was based on the luck of the draw.